canonical/observability/decision-records/2024-06-03--centralizing-decision-records.md

 ## Decision

 Starting today, 2024-06-03, we will start documenting decisions that are too small for a proper spec, using ADRs.
-The decision records will go into this repository, using an incrementally increasing-index-number, followed by a dash-separated title, like `01-a-dash-separated-title.md`.
+The decision records will go into this repository, using an date, followed by a dash-separated title, like `2024-06-03--a-dash-separated-title.md`.

 ## Benefits